-- 69. The Ministry of Water Supply (MOWS) is the executing agency and the Department of Water Supply and Sewerage (DWSS) the implementing agency.
-The project management office (PMO) established under ongoing Third Small Towns Water Supply and Sanitation Sector Project (footnote 1) will be responsible for the overall management, implementation and monitoring of the project.
-There will be regional PMOs (RPMOs) to manage day-to-day project implementation at the subproject/municipality level.
-The PMO will be assisted by Project Management and Quality Assurance Consultant (PMQAC).
-The participating municipalities and Water Users Associations will be supported by the regional design supervision and management consultant (RDSMC) social safeguards specialist and RDSMC social mobilizer.
-At the local level, WUSCs will function as the executive body of the WUAs. - 70.
+- The executing agency will be the Ministry of Water Supply (MWS).
+The DWSSM (under MWS) will be the implementing agency.
+Project Director of Third Small Towns Water Supply and Sanitation Sector Project and Urban Water Supply and Sanitation (Sector) Project will be given responsibility as Project Director for the JFPR project.
+Two full time dedicated engineers will be appointed or deployed for managing day to day implementation of the grant.
+For the overall project management, four individual consultants will be engaged using individual consultant selection method.
+DWSSM confirmed to engage additional individual consultants, if required. from their own sources.
+The PMO under the UWSSP also has focal persons dedicated each for GESI, environmental and social safeguards.
+Municipalities in secondary towns and WUSCs in small towns will be responsible for the implementation of civil works and capacity building/training activities with support from the DWSSM.
+A Project Implementation Support Unit (PISU) will be established in social development section of the grant municipality and WUSCs of the selected small towns.
+Since the start of the COVID-19 pandemic, the DWSSM has been working with development partners and nongovernment organization (national and international) to ensure continuity of WASH services across the country.
+The DWSSM will coordinate with Department of Health services, implementing agency of the grant tapped from APDRF, to ensure synergy and avoid duplication of ADB's support.
+National Water Supply and Sanitation Training Center in collaboration and coordination with Department of Health Services, UNICEF and WHO will support DWSSM to implement institutional strengthening and capacity development activities of the grant. - 62.
 PMO within DWSS will have overall responsibility for safeguards activities under the Project, which includes ensuring compensation paid to all affected persons prior to the award of civil contracts.
-PMO also will have to manage and ensure RP/IPP implementation. - 71.
+PMO also will have to manage and ensure RP/IPP implementation. - 63.
 The PMO will be staffed with an Indigenous Peoples Safeguard Officer (IPSO) who will be recruited in the PMO, with the specific responsibility of overseeing, monitoring and reporting on indigenous peoples' safeguards.
 The RPMOs will have a Social and Indigenous Peoples development officer (SIPDO), who will be responsible for involuntary resettlement and Indigenous Peoples safeguards including IPP updating and implementation, as well as gender.
-The Indigenous Peoples in PMO and SIPDO in RPMOs will be assisted by the PMQAC and RDSMC in IPP preparation, updating, consultation, information dissemination to Indigenous Peoples/minorities and support for grievance redress.
-They will be supported at town/field level by the RDSMC social mobilisers. - 72.
+The Indigenous Peoples in PMO and SIPDO in RPMOs will be assisted by the social safeguards specialist in IPP preparation, updating, consultation, information dissemination to Indigenous Peoples/minorities and support for grievance redress.
+They will be supported at town/field level by the RPMO social mobilisers. - 64.
 Substantial social, cultural and gender awareness and capacity will be required for all staff, especially safeguards personnel.
 Staff with any relevant Indigenous Peoples language capability will be given preference in appointment.
-While hiring RDSMC social mobilisers, preference will be given to hiring Indigenous Peoples in the team, to facilitate preparation and implementation of IPP.
-Training of trainers (PMQAC SSS and RDSMC SSS) and capacity building of PMO, RPMO and WUSCs on Indigenous Peoples issues should be explored in detail soon after appointment of PMC and RDSMC, to meet ADB SPS requirements.
+While hiring RPMO social mobilisers, preference will be given to hiring Indigenous Peoples in the team, to facilitate preparation and implementation of IPP.
+Training of trainers and capacity building of PMO, RPMO, Municipality and WUSCs on Indigenous Peoples issues should be explored in detail soon after appointment of Social Development Specialist, to meet ADB SPS requirements. - 65.
+Project Management Office.
+The involuntary resettlement safeguards officer of the PMO